Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Introduction

 Many natural systems exhibit scale-dependent fluctuations that organise into cascade-like structures, where variability is transferred across a hierarchy of spatial scales.
-In fluid turbulence, this behaviour arises from nonlinear interactions and has motivated statistical descriptions based on scaling laws and intermittency \citep{Frisch1995,LovejoySchertzer2013}.
+In fluid turbulence, this behaviour arises from non-linear interactions and has motivated statistical descriptions based on scaling laws and intermittency \citep{Frisch1995,LovejoySchertzer2013}.
 Similar multiscale behaviour has been identified in a wide range of geophysical and astrophysical environments, including the interstellar medium, where velocity and density fluctuations exhibit power-law correlations over several decades in scale \citep{ElmegreenScalo2004,Yuenetal2022}.

-In cosmology, the large-scale distribution of matter is also shaped by nonlinear gravitational dynamics acting over a broad range of scales.
-Gravitational instability amplifies primordial fluctuations and drives the formation of a complex network of structures including filaments, sheets, clusters, and voids.
-The resulting matter distribution displays strong clustering and departures from Gaussian statistics, which have long been investigated through correlation functions and power spectra \citep{Gaite2020}.
-While these second-order statistics provide important constraints on structure formation, they capture only a limited part of the underlying multiscale organisation.
+In cosmology, the large-scale distribution of matter is also shaped by non-linear gravitational dynamics acting over a broad range of scales.
+Gravitational instability amplifies primordial fluctuations and drives the formation of a complex network of structures including filaments, sheets, clusters, and voids \citep{Peebles1980,Bernardeauetal2002,Springeletal2005,AnguloHahn2022}.
+The resulting matter distribution displays strong clustering and departures from Gaussian statistics, which have long been investigated through correlation functions and power spectra \citep{Bernardeauetal2002,Jonesetal2005,Gaite2020}.
+Although these second-order statistics provide important constraints on structure formation, they capture only a limited part of the underlying multiscale organisation \citep{euclidcollaboration2026}.

-Higher-order statistics offer a complementary perspective by probing the scale dependence of fluctuations beyond the variance and allowing the detection of intermittency.
-In particular, structure functions of arbitrary order provide a direct way to test scaling relations and quantify departures from simple self-similarity \citep[and references therein]{GrosdidierAcker2004}.
-Such approaches are widely used in turbulence studies but remain comparatively less explored in analyses of large-scale cosmic flows and reconstructed density fields.
+Higher-order statistics offer a complementary perspective by probing the scale dependence of fluctuations beyond the variance and allowing for the detection of intermittency.
+In particular, arbitrary order structure functions provide a direct way to test scaling relations and quantify departures from simple self-similarity \citep[and references therein]{GrosdidierAcker2004}.
+Such approaches are widely used in turbulence studies, but remain comparatively less explored in analyses of large-scale cosmic flows and reconstructed density fields.